Ff-c109/UKIT-Framework/README.md

 Notice: **Only files which end by the ".upage" subfix will be translated by the framework, the others will be send to the browser directly**

+address-bind.conf: set the file-head to "# disable" to disable ip-binding.
+The second line should be ip-addr, use ',' between two address to split them.

 ### About the UPage file